tinymce/tinymce-docs/enterprise/server.md

 ### Step 5: Restart the Java application server

 Once you have created a configuration file, configured the allowed origins service, and passed the configuration file to the Java application server you must restart the Java application server.

+### Step 6: Set up editor client instances to use the server-side functionality

 With the above steps completed you can now direct TinyMCE instances to use the image editing and server-side spelling components.